 We leave the reader with many open directions for future work.
-First, implementing our method may often require harmonizing both outcomes and covariates across studies, and we need better methods to process the data even if variables collected by different researchers are not directly comparable.
-Second, if we seek to learn about mechanisms, rather than simply form predictions, the variables predictive of heterogeneity might not be the exact variables that drive the economic phenomena but rather predictive proxies.
-This opens the questions of how to combine model selection with our current framework, something we discuss further in Appendix \ref{sec:generalizability_score}, where we introduce generalizability-aware ensamble methods.
-Third, there are likely deeper implications of our method for how to design future experiments.
-Specifically, once we learn which observations form the basin of ignorance, there may be ways to prioritize where (and for which units) to run the next experiment.
-This raises the question of how to combine our method in a dynamic research process, where researchers may \textit{sequentially} collect data to maximize the production of knowledge, while leveraging techniques for site selection similar to \cite{olea2024externally}, \cite{gechter2024selecting}.
+First, implementing our method may often require harmonizing both outcomes and covariates across studies, and we need better methods to make those comparable.
+Second, if we seek to learn about mechanisms, rather than predictions, the variables predictive of heterogeneity might not be main drivers of economic phenomena but predictive proxies, raising questions of how to search for mechanisms.
+Third, there are likely deeper implications of our method for how to design future experiments: once we learn the basin of ignorance, there may be ways to prioritize where to run the next experiment.
+This raises the question of how to combine our method in a dynamic research process, where researchers may sequentially collect data, while leveraging techniques for site selection similar to \cite{olea2024externally}, \cite{gechter2024selecting}.